hookdeck/terraform-provider-hookdeck/README.md

 ## Using the provider

-This readme gives a basic example; for more examples see the [examples/](examples/) folder, rendered documentation on the [Terraform Registry](https://registry.terraform.io/providers/hookdeck/hookdeck/latest/docs), or [docs folder](docs/) in this repository.
+This README gives a basic example; for more examples, see the [examples/](examples/) folder, the rendered documentation on the [Terraform Registry](https://registry.terraform.io/providers/hookdeck/hookdeck/latest/docs), or [docs folder](docs/) in this repository.

 ```hcl
 # Configure a source